-After watching this video, your agents will become proficient in working with one of RPR’s most powerful tools.
-RPR map let you visually search by zip code, neighborhoods, city or specific geographic areas.
-The RPR map also allows users to search for properties and uncover market trends, as well as setting walk and drive distance parameters.
-Use aerial, road, and overhead views, to search by schools, points of interest (POIs) and heat maps.
+After watching this video, you’ll become proficient in working with one of RPR’s most powerful tools.
+RPR maps let you visually search by zip code, neighborhoods, city or specific addresses.
+The RPR map feature also allows users to search for properties and uncover market trends, as well as set walk and drive distance parameters.
+You can use aerial, road, and overhead views, to searching by schools, points of interest (POIs) and heat maps.

 The RPR Map